"To preserve the reputation of the Fraternity unsullied must be your constant care."

 What's sad to me was that it never seemed to occur to the local political operatives that "the Freemasons" might be upset by its use.
 They appear to simply be unaware (or possibly uncaring) of our strict stance on political and religious tolerance and non-partisanship as an organization.
 We don't take sides as an organization, at the grand lodge OR local lodge level.
 But we've obviously dropped so far off of the cultural radar that their committee (or advertising agency) didn't consider our reaction might be highly negative to its use in such a manner.

-Let's not get partisan here, because, while this particular misrepresentation of Masonic philosophy was posted by the Democrat Party, the tragic truth is that, ANY political party, individual candidate, or advertising agency squint these days might have just as easily grabbed a shot of the Memorial's various lighting schemes over the years and used it for their own similar political message.
+Let's not get partisan here, because, while this particular misrepresentation of Masonic philosophy was posted by the Democratic Party, the tragic truth is that, ANY political party, individual candidate, or advertising agency squint these days might have just as easily grabbed a shot of the Memorial's various lighting schemes over the years and used it for their own similar political message.

 1. Has the George Washington Masonic National Memorial Association endorsed any political candidates?